sskyy/zero-theme/README.md

 }
 ```

-3. Theme module will automatically render template file like `index.jade` as page and others as static files.
+3. Theme module will automatically render template file like `index.jade` as page and others common web resource as static files.